Creating Space

 Workshops & Studios

 Interested youth can register for one or more of the half-day Introductory Workshops.
-After the initial half-day session, there will be weekly Open Studio time for six weeks from 3:45-5:15 PM on Tuesdays and Thursdays.
+After the initial half-day session, there will be weekly Open Studio time for five-six weeks following the workshops.

 See schedule below for program descriptions and dates.